FarronF/limerick-council-meetings/meetings/2023/12/12-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel and Transportation Strategic Policy Committee - 17th October 2023.md

 on Friday, the 13th October.
 She very much welcomed this document and added that it is

-important that we have flexibility with the guidelines and all stakeholders.--- 6
+important that we have flexibility with the guidelines and all stakeholders.
+---
+6

 With reference to Cllr.
 O’Donovan and Cllr.
 McSweeney’s input, Mr. Kennedy advised that he will